 Based on this assessment we first got him to start recording his training keeping an accurate log of his swimming volume ensuring he kept his weekly volumes between 0.75-1.5 of the previous weeks.
 He also started working with a swimming coach to look at his technique and had some minor adjustments but was told there was nothing major amiss here.

 I also got him to look at and address any other potential stressors at home and work, and we improved his recovery strategies mainly his erratic sleeping patterns and times.
 And finally, of course, I strengthened the shit out of him.
 I got him to do two 30-45 minute sessions of S&C a week which included two upper limb exercises performed over 3-5 sets, using high load (>60%RM) moderate reps (6-12) mainly focusing on his external rotators and posterior chain, which we changed every 4-6 weeks.

-At the end of 6 months he was more organised, better focused, feeling fresher, faster, and stronger than ever before, but… he still had the same fucking shoulder pain when swimming.
+At the end of 6 months he was more organised, better focused, feeling stronger than ever but… he still had the same bloody shoulder pain when swimming.
 After some deliberation he decided to go ahead and have the arthroscopic shoulder decompression much to my disappointment.